Garage Door Spring Repair

 This is a choice some homeowners are unaware they have.
 A majority of double car, entry level doors or “builder grade” doors, come standard with a single spring torsion system.
 As you can see in the photo below, there is one large spring on one side of the center bearing plate that is mounted to the header.

 This is an important choice that should be given to every homeowner, and it is our job to educate you on the decision you have.
 Torsion springs have a “cycle rating.”
-A cycle rating is how many times a spring can wind and unwind before it reaches its break point.
+A cycle rating is how many times a spring can wind and unwind before it reaches its breaking point.
 Think of a spring as a piece of metal getting bent back and forth, over and over again.
-Eventually the metal will fatigue enough to break, especially when you add extreme amounts of tension.
-The more “cycles” the longer it takes to reach its break point.
+Eventually, the metal will fatigue enough to break, especially when you add extreme amounts of tension.
+The more “cycles” the longer it takes to reach its breaking point.
 Generally, single spring systems are rated around 10,000 cycles.
-Usage is clearly a major factor on how quickly you decrease your remaining cycles.
+Usage is clearly a major factor in how quickly you decrease your remaining cycles.
 When it is time to replace this spring, either due to fatigue or if it is already broken, you will have a choice of how to replace it.

 We at Garage Service Pros also specialize in torsion conversions.
-Conversions can be done in a couple different situations.
+Conversions can be done in a couple of different situations.
 One situation you would have a torsion conversion done is when you would like to convert from the older “extension style” spring system to the more modern and safer “torsion style” spring system.
 Extension springs are known for stretching as they age and therefore, because of the engineering of the system, if one spring stretches at a different length than the other, the door will not raise and lower at a level pace.
 The door begins to “walk” its way up and down by jamming and releasing from side to side.
-The most common situation for a torsion conversion to be done, is when you have a Wayne Dalton TorqueMaster cylinder.
-The Wayne Dalton system is similar, but yet different from the universal torsion system.
+The most common situation for a torsion conversion to be done is when you have a Wayne Dalton TorqueMaster cylinder.
+The Wayne Dalton system is similar but yet different from the universal torsion system.
 The TorqueMaster cylinder is a 2” cylinder with longer, small diameter springs located inside the tube.
 The drums are plastic instead of cast iron, and the cables are much thinner than standard torsion cables.
 The springs are wound with a drill as opposed to manual winding a torsion spring with winding bars.
 Wayne Dalton makes it difficult for service companies to purchase their products, so we at Garage Service Pros choose to offer our Wayne Dalton customers the torsion conversion in place of replacing the TorqueMaster cylinder.
 We stand behind the conversion with a 5 year warranty on all the parts needed for the conversion.

 Garage Service Pros will always advise you of the present state of your springs and whether they need maintenance.
 We will never install a part you do not need and we will always advise of all of your options.
-We guarantee all of our spring repair work.
+We guarantee all of our garage door spring repair work.
 Please call us with any question you may have.

 If you have an emergency with your garage door or garage door opener, please give us a call 24 Hours for service 7 Days a Week.
 Garage Service Pros is fully insured and offers 24/7 emergency service.
 Call us at (800)528-6034 or schedule your repair online »